 Choose "Enabled" if you intend to use USB devices in systems which do not normally support USB functionality (e.g. DOS).
 The default setting is "Enabled" and does not need to be changed if you intend to use your USB devices in Windows.

 Boot-time Diagnostic Screen (Advanced Menu)

-Use this menu item to enable/disable the Boot-time Diagnostic Screen or POST screen (see "The Power-On Self Test (POST)" on page 5 - 2).
+Use this menu item to enable/disable the Boot-time Diagnostic Screen or POST screen.